mastermach50/firefox-lumina/README.md

 ## Issues
 I want to modify every part of firefox to make it look seamless, you can file an issue if some part of firefox is not themed.

+## Still need to work on
+- A better newtab page
+- themed tooltips